Executive Staff

 Pronouns: She, Her, Hers

-Beth is a licensed Clinical Social Worker and holds a Doctorate in Social Work from Tulane University and a Master in Business Administration degree from San Diego State University.
+With over 25 years of experience in program development, evaluation, and organizational leadership, Dr. Davenport brings a deep commitment to equity, impact, and community well-being.
+She is a licensed Clinical Social Worker and holds a Doctorate in Social Work from Tulane University and an MBA from San Diego State University.

 Gloria Cruz Cardenas